ubeccommon/living-labs/README.md

 ## 🌍 Overview

 **From Seeds to Blockchain** is an innovative integration of environmental science, educational technology, and blockchain-based citizen science.
-Rooted in anthroposophical principles and hosted at the Freie Waldorfschule Frankfurt (Oder), this project creates a living laboratory where students, educators, and community members engage in real-time environmental monitoring while learning about regenerative systems.
+Rooted in anthroposophical principles and hosted at Erdpuls Müllrose, this project creates a living laboratory where students, educators, and community members engage in real-time environmental monitoring while learning about regenerative systems.

 ### Key Components